yanxx422/Python-Meme-Generator/README.md

 Project uses `python 3`, `random`, `PIL`, `abc`, `argparse`, `typing`, `pandas`, `docx`, `os`, `subprocess`, `requests`, `flask`.

 ## Project Components
-This project includes a command line application and a flask application.
-The which reads a file with an image and a file with quotes.
+This project includes a command line application and a flask application, which reads a file with an image and a file with quotes.
 Project includes two modules `QuoteEngine` and `MemeGenerator`.

 `QuoteEngine` Module parses an input file containing captions including quote and author.
 A caption input file is to have a one quote and author per line separated by ",".
 Module can parse *.docx, *.csv, *.pdf, and *.txt files.
 Module includes abstract base class `IngestorInterface`. `Ingestor` class selects an appropriate ingestor for a given type of quote input file.
 Module returns a list of `QuoteModel` objects containing quote text and quote author strings.